elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ##### Topology

 To set up multi-node Elasticsearch clusters, single or multiple topology blocks can be set, each with a `instance_configuration_id` different set.
-This is particularly relevant for Elasticsearch clusters with Hot / Warm topologies, Machine learning, etc.
+This is particularly relevant for Elasticsearch clusters with Hot / Warm topologies, Machine Learning, etc.

 The optional `elasticsearch.topology` block supports the following:

 * `instance_configuration_id` - (Optional) Instance Configuration ID from the deployment template.
 By default, it will use the deployment template default instance configuration, but it can be changed.
-See top level note on `regions and deployment templates`.
+See top level note on regions and deployment templates.

 -> Instance Configurations can be a little cryptic when getting started, make sure to read our documentation on the [ESS hardware and Instance Configurations](https://www.elastic.co/guide/en/cloud/current/ec-reference-hardware.html#ec-instance-configuration-names).